domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Don't sh!t where you eat.
 (Avoid dating colleagues, roommates/housemates/apartmentmates, etc.).
 While we're at it, avoid both nicotine/tobacco and credit card debt like the plague.
 Someone told me the latter when I was a kid--I want to pay it forward.

 Do.
 Every.
 Single.
 Thing.
 For.
 Yourself.
 Align your goals with helping and doing good for others.
 Take.
 Care.
 Of.
 Yourself.
+(Put on your oxygen mask, & then get to helping others.)

 You get what you measure.

-Say the Programmer's Prayer when needed: Please, God, help me solve this bug.
+Say the Programmer's Prayer when needed: Please, J0d, help me solve this bug.

-When all else fails--when you hit a mental block--try a Parallax view.
+When all else fails--when you hit a mental block--try a Parallax view (i.e., looking at something through an entirely different ideological framework).

 Focus your adult life on remembering what you liked and returning to who you were as a kid.
 As you grow up, you will forget this (or perhaps actively displace it from the memory out of rebellious rejection and thinking it must be uncool--in fact, arguably it is your most true, real, unfiltered, unique, individualistic, and actually cool self!).

-No FOMO: You have missed out (e.g., before you were born); you are missing out (e.g., while you are alive); and, you always will miss out (e.g., after you are dead).
+No FOMO: Have no Fear of Missing Out, for you already have missed out (e.g., before you were born); you are missing out (e.g., while you are alive); and, you always will miss out (e.g., after you are dead).
 For any given event, there are at least 100 of the same happening elsewhere at the same time.
-At every moment, focus on the here and the now--what feels right to you.
-Never seek nor fear to miss out.
+At every moment, focus on the here and the now--what feels good, just, and right to you.
+Neither seek nor fear to miss out.

 Sh!t happens.
 Life goes on.